 The Þríhnjúkagígur volcano tour involves a hike of approximately 3 km (2 miles) each way.
 The walk usually takes around 45–50 minutes (depending on the condition of people in the group).
 A guide will be with you at all times during the walk.

-Some optional activities might need either a valid driver's license, or you might need to send additional information to your travel planner.
-Please note that you might need to present medical documents should you choose to go snorkelling.
-Please be aware that boat tours on the glacier lagoon from May to October each year.
+Some optional activities might require you to have a valid driver's license, or you might need to send additional information to your travel planner.
+Please note that you might need to present medical documents should you choose to go snorkeling.
+Please note that boat tours on the glacier lagoon from May to October each year.

-Please be aware that your itinerary may have to be rearranged to fit your arrival date and time better.
+Please be aware that your itinerary may have to be rearranged to better fit your arrival date and time.

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.
 Super budget level accommodations will be arranged in hostel dorm beds.
 For budget and comfort levels, bookings for one person will be arranged in single rooms, and bookings for two or more people will share a twin/double or triple room(s).
 For quality level, odd number groups will always be allocated a single room.
 If you are travelling in a group, but prefer a single room, please make separate bookings.
 Teenagers and children will be arranged in the same room with parents.
 If additional room(s) is needed, additional costs will incur.
 For multi-day guided tours, accommodation cannot be upgraded and the levels below do not apply.
 Guide to Iceland will provide you with the best available accommodation at the time of your booking from our preferred partners.
 If our preferred partners are fully booked at the time of your booking, we will find another suitable accommodation for you of similar level.
 We always do our best to accommodate special requests, which may incur additional costs.
 Press choose a date to find availability.